The Hardcore Holidayoff

 She glances one other spot to confirm her assumptions.
 “Orange.”

 There’s a pause as the two stare one another down.
 She’s overcome with confusion as to why he would ask something so obvious – the mana profile in the air is orange.
 And then it hits her.
 The immediate warmth she felt toward him, the connection.
 She felt this way so strongly because they’re overlapped by his mana signature.
-They’re standing inside the presence of his spirit.
+She’s standing inside the presence of his spirit.

 “Can you guess what color my signature i-“